Ransomware's global epidemic is just getting started

 Evidently, WannaCry was not the tipping point for people to actually act, and if the trend continues, GoldenEye won't be either.

-The attacks are getting smarter, making more money, being sold as tools, and people are leaving themselves vulnerable.
+The attacks are getting smarter, making more money and being sold as tools.
+And people are leaving themselves vulnerable.